This page contains affiliate links. Please read our disclosure for more info.

 The Bluffworks jeans have the classic five pockets—two front pockets, one coin pocket on the front, and two back pockets.

-The hidden pockets on the Departure jeans are so discrete that it took me a while to find them.
-They are accessed from below the waistband (above the regular back pocket) where a hidden flap is camouflaged in the seam.
+The hidden pocket on the back of the Departure jeans is so discrete that it took me a while to find it.
+It’s accessed from below the waistband (above the regular left back pocket) where a hidden flap is camouflaged in the seam.
 It’s practically invisible and only when you lift the flap do you see the zip.
 This is so unusual that no one will know it’s there.

-While you can easily fit a passport in the pockets, you can feel it if you sit down—it’s not ideal for long bus trips but walking around a crowded market would be fine.
+While you can easily fit a passport in the back pocket, you can feel it if you sit down—it’s not ideal for long bus trips but walking around a crowded market would be fine.

 The comfort factor is where the Departure jeans really stand out and why Simon wore them almost every day for two months.